Entry and coronation of Anne of Denmark: The Coronation

-Robert Bruce gave a short speech explaining that the anointing and other rituals were civil matters and not eccelesiatical.
-Annabell Murray, Countess of Mar adjusted the queen's clothing to expose her shoulder and upper right arm, and Bruce anointed her with oil.
+Annabell Murray, Countess of Mar adjusted the queen's clothing to expose her shoulder and upper right arm, and Robert Bruce anointed her with oil.
 Some ministers of the Scottish kirk considered the anointing of the queen to be idolatrous.
 The queen then changed out off her clothes into royal robes in a curtained-off enclosure or tent in the church, assisted by Cathrina Skinkel and Anna Kaas.
 The robe was made of purple velvet lined with white Spanish taffeta, fastened with one great gold button, with a purple velvet stomacher tied with white ribbon.
 There was a band of gold passements around the gown and a narrower band at the neck, and a fur trim or fur lapels.

-Thus transformed, she returned to her seat and Bruce placed the crown on her head.
+Thus transformed, she returned to her seat and Robert Bruce placed the crown on her head.
 James passed the sceptre to Bruce who gave it to the queen.
 Bruce acknowledged her as "our most gracious lady and queen of Scotland" in Scots, and David Lindsay, the minister who had married them, repeated the speech in French, which she knew better.
 She read out her oath, to support God's work, justice, and the church.
 Bruce called on the congregation to pray that the queen would work to achieve as she had made her oath.
 Then the cry went up, "May Our Lord and God protect and keep the queen", and the queen moved to a throne placed higher on the stage between the Duke of Lennox and Lord Hamilton.
 Andrew Melville recited his Latin poem, the Stephaniskion; Bruce spoke on the great benefits the marriage had brought, and asked the people to pay homage.
-An oath to serve the queen was made on behalf of the people of Scotland.
+John Cockburn of Ormiston kneeled and with raised hands made an oath on behalf of the ordinary people of Scotland to serve the Queen.

 A crown of Scotland for the queen

 The queen's crown was described in three later inventories of royal jewels.
 It was an imperial crown with arches surmounted by a ball set with pearls and a cross with diamonds, pearls, and a ruby.
 The main stones of the circlet were a large sapphire and a diamond, a ruby, with 24 pearls.
 The crown was fitted with a purple velvet bonnet lined with crimson satin.
 This may have been a crown made from Scottish gold for Mary of Guise, the mother of Mary, Queen of Scots, in October 1539 by the Edinburgh goldsmith John Mosman.

-This crown, its gold weighing 25 ounces, was in the Tower of London in 1649, described as a "small crown found in an iron chest, formerly in the Lord Cottington's charge".
+A crown, its gold weighing 25 ounces, in the Tower of London in 1649, was described as a "small crown found in an iron chest, formerly in the Lord Cottington's charge".
+This was probably the crown made by Everard Everdyes for the coronation of Edward VI rather than a Scottish crown.